joe-irving/RIPS/join-us.md

 # Join us

-Please email [rebelsinprison@gmail.com](mailto:rebelsinprison@gmail.com "rebelsinprison@gmail.com") if you have any time to give to support activists in prison in the UK.
+Please email [rebelsinprisonsupport@proton.me](mailto:rebelsinprisonsupport@proton.me "rebelsinprisonsupport@proton.me") if you have any time to give to support activists in prison in the UK.

 We would really appreciate any help with the following areas: